 Lifestyle – health and beauty, fitness

-Marketing and Surveys – market research, consumer surveys
+Marketing and Surveys – direct marketing, marketing agencies, market research, consumer surveys

 Public Sector – local information and services